avondollen/bash-templates/README.md

 # bash-templates

-A collection of common bash script patterns.
+A library of common design patterns used in bash scripting.

+* logger.bash - Simple colorized logging function that respects your terminals color scheme.